ofiwg/ofi-guide/OFIGuide.md

 # Review of Sockets Communication

 The sockets API is a widely used networking API.
 This guide assumes that a reader has a working knowledge of programming to sockets.
 It makes reference to socket based communications throughout, in an effort to help explain libfabric concepts and how they relate or differ from the socket API.
+To be clear, there is no intent to criticize the socket API.
+The objective is to use sockets as a starting reference point in order to explain certain network features or limitations.
 The following sections provide a high-level overview of socket semantics for reference.

 ## Connected (TCP) Communication